-Adobe Photoshop is used extensively in industries such as digital media, architecture, graphic designing, and a lot more.
-It comprises a vast array of tools that you can use to retouch your pictures.
+Adobe Photoshop is used extensively in industries such as digital media, Architecture, Graphic designing, and a lot more.
+It comprises a vast array of tools that you can use to retouch your pictures and change background.

 These tools have now been incorporated by other editing service providers and are readily available to anyone who desires to change any aspect of their image.

 There are certainly many appreciable qualities of modern editing software, such as the fact that it isn’t time consuming, nor do editors have to bend their back to edit their images anymore.

 The advent of these software has allowed us to completely modify images however we want.

 Some of the techniques we can now use while editing our images include changing the texture of the image, adjusting the level of brightness, removing blemishes on your skin, and structuring your different body parts.

 Throughout our history, photo retouching and editing have been extensively used for various purposes.
 In the pre-technological era, photo editing was vested in political motives since it wasn’t difficult to deceive the general population.

 One of the most famous examples of that would be the era of Joseph Stalin.
 He made use of photo editing for propaganda purposes in 1920 when he purposely retouched his political nemesis out of a photograph.
 This gave rise to the censorship of images in the Soviet Russia.